 Our ability to grow, store and sell medical cannabis in Canada is dependent on our licenses from Health Canada, and in particular the Peace Naturals Licenses and the OGBC ACMPR License.
 Failure to comply with the requirements of the licenses or failure to maintain the licenses would have a material adverse impact on our business, financial condition and results of operations.
 The Peace Naturals ACMPR License was renewed November 1, 2016 and expires November 1, 2019.
 The OGBC ACMPR License was renewed on February 28, 2017 and expires February 28, 2020.
 The Peace Naturals Dealers License was issued on January 22, 2018 and expires December 31, 2018.
 Although Peace Naturals and OGBC believe they will meet the requirements of the ACMPR and NCR for extension of their licenses, there can be no guarantee that Health Canada will extend or renew the licenses or, if they are extended or renewed, that they will be extended or renewed on the same or similar terms or that Health Canada will not revoke the licenses.
-Should we fail to comply with requirements of the licenses or should Health Canada not extend or renew the licenses, or should we renew the licenses on different terms or not allow for anticipated capacity increases, or should we revoke the licenses, our business, financial condition and results of the operations will be materially adversely affected.
+Should we fail to comply with requirements of the licenses or should Health Canada not extend or renew the licenses, or should we renew the licenses, our business, financial condition and results of the operations will be materially adversely affected.